NICUB-Open-Source-Community/LEMAs/README.md

 ## Technologies
 * Frontend - JavaScript
 * Backend - Nodejs
-* Database - Relatuve database
+* Database - Relational database
 * Deployment env - AWS

 ## How to contribute to this project: